Andrew Mountbatten-Windsor: Residences

-Andrew is a keen skier and in 2014 bought a skiing chalet in Verbier, Switzerland, for £13 million jointly with his ex-wife.
+Andrew is a keen skier, and in 2014 he bought a chalet in Verbier, Switzerland, for £13 million, jointly with his ex-wife.
 In May 2020, it was reported that they were in a legal dispute over the mortgage.
-To purchase the chalet, they secured a loan of £13.25 million and were expected to pay £5 million in cash instalments which, after applying interest, amounted to £6.8 million.
-Despite claims that the Queen would help pay, a spokesperson for Andrew confirmed that she "will not be stepping in to settle the debt".
-The Times reported in September 2021 that Andrew and Ferguson had reached a legal agreement with the property's previous owner and would sell the house.
-The owner agreed to receive £3.4 million, half of the amount that she was owed, as she had been under the impression that Andrew and Ferguson were dealing with financial troubles.
-The money from selling the property is reportedly to be used to pay Andrew's legal expenses over the civil lawsuit as well.
-In June 2022 it was reported in Le Temps, a Swiss newspaper, that the chalet has been frozen because of a £1.6 million debt Andrew owes unnamed people.
-Law professor Nicolas Jeandin told Le Temps "A sale is in principle impossible, except with the agreement of the creditor."
+To purchase the property, they had secured a loan of £13.25 million and were expected to pay £5 million in cash instalments which, with interest, totalled £6.8 million.
+Despite claims that the Queen would assist with the payment, a spokesperson for Andrew confirmed that she "will not be stepping in to settle the debt".

+The Times reported in September 2021 that Andrew and Ferguson had reached a legal agreement with the chalet's previous owner and would sell the property.
+The owner agreed to accept £3.4 million – half of what she was owed – after being informed that Andrew and Ferguson were experiencing financial difficulties.
+Proceeds from the sale were reportedly intended to contribute to Andrew's legal expenses in relation to the civil lawsuit with Virginia Giuffre.
+In June 2022, Le Temps reported that the chalet had been frozen because of a £1.6 million debt Andrew owed to unnamed individuals.
+Law professor Nicolas Jeandin told the newspaper, "A sale is in principle impossible, except with the agreement of the creditor."

 Health

-On 2 June 2022 Andrew tested positive for COVID-19, and it was announced that he would not be present at the Platinum Jubilee National Service of Thanksgiving at St Paul's Cathedral on 3 June.
+On 2 June 2022, Andrew tested positive for COVID-19, and it was announced that he would not attend the Platinum Jubilee National Service of Thanksgiving at St Paul's Cathedral on 3 June.
 Andrew is a teetotaller.

 Interests

-Andrew is a keen golfer and has had a low single-figure handicap.
-He was captain of the Royal and Ancient Golf Club of St Andrews between 2003 and 2004 – during the club's 250th anniversary season – was patron of a number of royal golf clubs, and had been elected as an honorary member of many others.
-In 2004, he was criticised by Labour Co-op MP Ian Davidson, who in a letter to the NAO questioned Andrew's decision to fly to St Andrews on RAF planes for two golfing trips.
-Andrew resigned his honorary membership of the Royal and Ancient Golf Club of St Andrews when the Queen removed royal patronages at several golf clubs.
-His honorary membership of the Royal Dornoch Golf Club was revoked in the following month.
+Andrew is a keen golfer and has held a low single-figure handicap.
+He served as captain of the Royal and Ancient Golf Club of St Andrews between 2003 and 2004 – during the club's 250th anniversary season – was patron of several royal golf clubs, and had been elected an honorary member of many others.
+In 2004, he was criticised by the Labour and Co-operative MP Ian Davidson, who, in a letter to the National Audit Office, questioned Andrew's decision to fly to St Andrews on RAF aircraft for two golfing trips.
+Andrew resigned his honorary membership of the Royal and Ancient Golf Club of St Andrews after the Queen removed royal patronages at several golf clubs.
+His honorary membership of the Royal Dornoch Golf Club was revoked the following month.